malidib/GravityBench-V2/README.md

 # Gravity-Bench-V2: A Benchmark for AI Discovery of Gravitational Physics
-This version of the benchmark builds on top of the [first version](https://github.com/NolanKoblischke/GravityBench).
+This version of the benchmark builds on top of the [1st version](https://github.com/NolanKoblischke/GravityBench).
 In version 2, projection is added for realistic view of binary orbits.
-It takes the origin of a xyz coordinate as the reference viewpoint, and returns a x'y' coordinated of the projected binary orbit.
+It takes the origin of a xyz coordinate system as the reference viewing point, and returns a x'y' coordinate of the projected binary orbit.

-This version also allows for random or specific orientations of binary orbits.
+This version also allows for random or specific orientations of binary orbits, allowing for great control of binary systems.
 This is useful to test how different orientations with projection can affect the agent figuring out different problems.

 ## Guide: Geometry

 A geometry function is added that allows for transformation of binary orbits.
 It uses three parameters to model the orientation:
-1. Inclination angle, with xy plane as reference
+1. Inclination angle, with xy plane as reference [0, pi]
-2. Longitude of ascending node, with positive x-axis as reference
+2. Longitude of ascending node, with positive x-axis as reference [-pi, pi]
-3. Argument of periapsis, with the longitude of ascending node as reference
+3. Argument of periapsis, with the longitude of ascending node as reference [0, 2pi]

+A fourth parameter for random translation is available, but it has been set to `False` in the `geometry()` function.
+This is located in `scripts/geometry_config.py`.
+If you would like random translation, simply turn it to `True`.
+You may have to change the range of the translation in the code.

 These three parameteres give us the full range of possible orientations for the binary orbit.
-Additionally, translation of the binary orbit is also available.
-However, it has been disabled for random geometry, so running random geometries will not translate it but only transform the three orientation specified above.
-To turn on translation, simply change the default function call to True in `scripts\geometry_config.py`.
+Random geometry will not translate the binary orbit.

 ```python
 def geometry(file_name:str, random=False, translation=True, verification=False):
 ```

-There are two main usage for this geometry function:
+There are two main uses for this geometry function:
 1. Random orientation
 2. Specific orientation

 The specific orientation uses specific naming to transform the orientation.
-It starts with a base name as is in the preconfigured variations in `scripts\scenario_config.py`, followed by a `;`, then `Inc`, `Long`, `Arg`, followed again by a `;`, and finally `Trans`.
+It starts with a `base name` as is in the preconfigured variations in `scripts\scenario_config.py`, followed by a semicolon `;`, then `Inc`, `Long`, `Arg`, followed again by a semicolon `;`, and finally `Trans`.
 Any parameters that is wanted left unchanged can be left out while following the same order.
 Note that it uses the base scenario parameters as setup, so projection will follow whether these base scenarios have projection turned on.

 Examples of valid formats: